oranfry/composer-custom/README.md

 That's it!
 Enjoy!

-## Notes on versions constraints and minimum stability
+## Notes on version constraints and minimum stability

 To keep composer happy when using `type=path` repositories, the tool temporarily sets version constraints to `*` and `minimum-stability` to `dev` in the local state.
 So it can later restore the original values, it keeps backups in your `composer.json` file under `extra->composer_custom`, using a predicatble format.

+It also recurses to dependencies of your project to switch the versions of downstream known packages to `*` in their respective `composer.json` files.
+As usual it keeps a backup for when it comes time to switch back to remote state.
+This is experimental and could cause an issue when using `composer-custom` on multiple packages in random order.
+If this behaviour is not desired, please switch back to version `1.1.0`.